What is the future of solar energy in the US?

 Considering these numbers and new regulations, such as the Inflation Reduction Act (IRA) being implemented, it is no wonder that solar energy is steadily growing as a viable source of renewable power in the country.

-This article will discuss the future possibilities of solar energy in the United States and explore the factors that are driving the growth of the sector, and its potential to become a major source of power in the United States.
+This article will discuss the future possibilities of solar energy in the United States and explore the factors driving the sector’s growth and its potential to become a major source of power in the United States.

-According to SEIA market insights, there were more than 23 million residential rooftop system installations in the US in 2022, which also accounted for 39% of new power sources in Q2 2021.
+According to SEIA market insights, there were more than 23 million residential rooftop system installations in the US in 2022, accounting for 39% of new power sources in Q2 2021.

 This represents a significant increase from the previous years and indicates that the future of solar panels will see more and more homeowners turning to eco-friendly alternatives to meet their energy needs.

-There are many reasons for this trend in the future for solar energy, including a growing interest in renewable power sources by more Americans, coupled with a desire to reduce their carbon footprints.
+There are many reasons for this trend in the future for solar energy, including a growing interest in renewable power sources by more Americans and a desire to reduce their carbon footprints.

 With the continued growth of the residential PV market, it is clear that the US is moving to a solar-powered future.

-Solar energy utilizes a variety of technologies to convert the light and heat of the sun into electricity.
+Solar energy utilizes various technologies to convert the light and heat of the sun into electricity.
 As opposed to coal burning, solar power is clean energy and has no effect on global warming.
 The three most widely used are:

 - Photovoltaic (PV) systems use photovoltaic (PV) cells to convert sunlight into electricity.
-These cells produce electrons when exposed to light and use them to generate current in an electric circuit.
-The panels are built into rooftops or other large flat surfaces that are exposed to the sun’s rays.
+When exposed to light, these cells produce electrons to generate current in an electric circuit.
+The panels are built into rooftops or large flat surfaces exposed to the sun’s rays.

 - Concentrated Solar Power (CSP) uses mirrors to concentrate sunlight on a receiver, heating it up to high temperatures that make steam from water.
 The steam then drives a turbine which generates electricity.